Aquiles-JG/AquilesCore/README.md

 # AquilesCore
-A library for the shared dlls.
-A necessary dependency for every mod of mine.
-Nothing too fancy and all performance friendly.
+A library for the shared DLLs.
+A necessary dependency for every mod of my collection.
+Nothing too fancy or groundbreaking, but all performance friendly.

-Art: Aquiles
+<p>Art: Aquiles</p>
-C#: Taranchuk
+<p>C#: Taranchuk</p>
-Concept design: Aquiles
+<p>Concept design: Aquiles</p>